SciProgCentre/kmath/kmath-ast/README.md

 DoubleField.mstInField { symbol("x") + 2 }.compile()
 ```

-… leads to generation of bytecode, which can be decompiled to the following Java class:
+â€¦ leads to generation of bytecode, which can be decompiled to the following Java class:

 ```java
 package space.kscience.kmath.asm.generated;